Beijing Mofang

-The Beijing Mofang (北京魔方), translated to Rubik's Cube in English sources, also known globally as the BAIC Beijing X55 or simply BAIC X55, is a compact crossover SUV produced by the Chinese automaker BAIC Group under the company's Beijing passenger car marque.
+The Beijing Mofang (北京魔方), translated to Rubik's Cube in English sources, also known globally as the BAIC Beijing X55 or simply BAIC X55, is a compact SUV produced by the Chinese automaker BAIC Group under the company's Beijing passenger car marque.

 Overview

 Codenamed "C52X" during its development, it was first teased on 10 November 2021 under the placeholder name "Beijing X6", with its official name was determined by a public voting campaign ran by BAIC.
 A pre-production prototype was unveiled at the 2021 Guangzhou International Motor Show, subsequently revealing Mofang as its official name.
 The full production model was revealed in April 2022.
-Sales were commenced in China on 28 July 2022.
+Sales commenced in China on 28 July 2022.
 It is the first internal-combustion vehicle in the Chinese domestic market to use Huawei’s HarmonyOS.